-\begin{proof} The extension operator of the induced $j'$-monad is the 2-cell on the left below; the unit is the 2-cell on the right below.
+\begin{proof} The extension operator of the induced $j$-monad is the 2-cell on the left below; the unit is the 2-cell on the right below.

-The first and second unit laws follow from the first and second unit laws for $T$ respectively, together with the $\sharp'$--$\flat'$ isomorphism.
+The unit laws follow from the unit laws for $T$, together with the $\sharp'$--$\flat'$ isomorphism.
 The associativity law follows from the associativity law for $T$.
-That $\ell' \d \eta \d r'$ is a $j'$-monad morphism follows by definition.
-Functoriality of the assignment, given by precomposing $\ell'$ and postcomposing $r'$, is trivial.
+That $(\eta \d r')$ is a $j'$-monad morphism follows by definition.
+Functoriality of the assignment, given by postcomposing $r'$, is trivial.

-The square on the left and on the right agree on objects, so to show commutativity of the object assignments, it suffices to show that the following diagram commutes in $\Set$.
+The square on the left and on the right agree on objects, so to show commutativity of the object assignments, it suffices to show that the following diagram of sets commutes.

 That the assignments in the diagram above agree on the underlying tight-cell and unit is trivial; that they agree on the extension operator follows from the $\sharp'$--$\flat'$ isomorphism.

 Finally, that the two squares commute on morphisms is trivial. \end{proof}